Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Noble gas budget of the deep mantle

+To explain the low Xe/Kr ratio of primitive deep mantle reservoirs, \cite{Peron_2022} proposed three non-mutually exclusive scenarios.
+First, this isotopic trend may have been directly inherited from Earth's building blocks.
+The primitive ``chondrite-like" source of heavy noble gases would have Kr and Xe isotopic compositions similar to chondrites but with Xe/Kr deficits of two orders of magnitude relative to chondrites, although \cite{Peron_2022} note that such a volatile source has not yet been identified.
+Second, Xe/Kr values decrease during magma outgassing events due to the higher solubility of Kr in basaltic melt (see Figure \ref{fig:dissolution_parameters}).
+This scenario is unlikely since outgassing events would concurrently increase $^3$He/$^{22}$Ne ratios above primitive $\lesssim 4$ values which is not observed \citep{Tucker_2014}.

-Together with the sequestration of Xe and its low ionization potential, another viable rational is the preferential partitioning of Xe in the iron core of the Earth.
+A third viable hypothesis is the preferential partitioning of Xe in the iron core of the Earth.
 As investigated by \cite{Wang_2022}, the early formation of the outer core via the segregation of liquid iron from magma oceans is expected to have entrained volatiles in the iron core.
 The relative concentration of each noble gases expected in primordial reservoirs within the liquid core would be set by their metal/silicate partition coefficients $D$.
-Xe is expected to be more siderophile than Kr in rocky interiors, with a preferential partitioning ratio of $D_{\rm Xe}/D_{\rm Kr}\approx 17.5$ \citep[See Figure 2 of][]{Wang_2022}.\footnote{\cite{Wang_2022} report partition coefficients as functions of temperature, which for our study would have to be set to the core-mantle boundary temperature of early $\sim0.3 M_\oplus$ Earth embryos, the calculation of which is beyond the scope of this work.
-For simplicity, we evaluate $D_{\rm Xe}/D_{\rm Kr}$ at 2500K and note that variations in its value are small ($\lesssim 50\%$) over the temperature regime ($2300{\rm K} \leq T \leq 5000{\rm K}$) studied by \cite{Wang_2022}.} The Xe ``paradox" in the deep mantle could therefore be solved simply by most of the missing primitive Xe reservoir being incorporated in the iron core during early formation, as we argue in Section \ref{subsubsec:consistent_mantle_budget}.
+Unlike Ne, Xe is siderophile ($D_{\rm Xe} \sim 1-10$) for high core-mantle boundary temperatures \citep[See Figure 2 of][]{Wang_2022}.
+Specifically, the preferential partitioning ratio of Xe compared to Kr is $D_{\rm Xe}/D_{\rm Kr}\approx 10.7\pm 7.2$ \citep[See Equations 18-19 of][]{Wang_2022}.\footnote{\cite{Wang_2022} report partition coefficients as functions of temperature, which for our study would have to be set to the time-dependent core-mantle boundary temperature of early $\sim0.3-0.4 M_\oplus$ Earth embryos.
+For simplicity, we evaluate $D_{\rm Xe}/D_{\rm Kr}$ at $5500{\rm \ K}$ which corresponds core-mantle temperature recovered in the $T_0 = 1800 {\rm K}$ interior profile of Figure \ref{fig:adiabat_vs_solidus}.
+We note that the core-mantle temperature used is an approximate extrapolation of Equations (18-19) of \cite{Wang_2022} justified by small ($\lesssim 50\%$) variations in $D_{\rm Xe}/D_{\rm Kr}$ over the temperature regime ($2300{\rm K} \leq T \leq 5000{\rm K}$) they studied.} The Xe ``paradox" in the deep mantle could therefore be solved with most of the missing primitive Xe reservoir being incorporated in the iron core during early formation much more so than Kr, as we argue in Section \ref{subsec:consistent_mantle_budget}.

-Finally, the origins of Ar in the deep mantle are more uncertain, with mantle reservoirs heavily dominated by the radiogenic $^{40}$Ar isotope, produced by the decay of $^{40}$K in the rocky interior and then outgassed in the atmosphere \citep{Bender_2008}.
-Argon is by far the most prominent noble gas in the atmosphere, accounting for $0.934{\rm mol\%}$ of the atmospheric composition, making it more likely to dissolve into seawater and subduct in the Earth's interior.